-Hooshyar Khayam is an Iranian composer, pianist, conductor, and producer.
-He is the sun of the writer Masoud Khayam, and painter Pariyoush Ganji.
-He was born in London in 1978, and was a year old when the Islamic Revolution took place in Iran.
-A year later his family returned to Iran.
+Khayam is the sun of the writer Masoud Khayam, and painter Pariyoush Ganji.
+He was born in Bedford England in the year1978, and was a year old when the Islamic Revolution took place in Iran.
+Soon after the Revolution his family returned to Iran.

 He grew up in Tehran at the time of eight years war of Iran and Iraq.
+The War caused number of evacuations and short-time migrations in his early years.
 In between years 1981 and 1989 “Music” in total – and with it, every genre of music except of the Revolutionary Songs – was banned and considered as sin and an act against the rules of Islam.
 Music was taught underground.
 The cease of the War in 1989 and the “Fatwa” to the toleration of music was essential in his education.
 Khayam’s musical training took place privately, alongside taking the normal system of public school education in Tehran.
 He finished high school in branch of Mathematics and entered the Tehran Art University, College of Music.

-Khayam’s discography include about twenty released solo and collaborative albums.
+Khayam’s discography include solo and collaborative albums.
 They include the best selling album “All of You” (with Amir Eslami, Hermes Records 2011) winner of Songlines World Music Magazine critics (75th issue) as “best album of the year” in Middle East.

 He is the finalist of “Queen Elisabeth International Composition Competition” (2013) for his piano concerto “Before the Dream is Over”, first prize award winner of “Franz Schubert and Modern Music International Composition Competition” (2011) for piano trio “I Waited for You in Rain”, finalist of Mauricio Kagel International Composition Competition (2013), winner of Accent 03 Competition Music for Children (2003), and winner of “Culture and Music Critic’s Prize: Tehran’s best album of the year” for “Tatari” (Hermes Records 2007).